swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 Groups define a new scope that contains a recursively nested regex.
 Groups have different semantics depending on how they are introduced.

-Note there are additional constructs that may syntactically appear similar to groups, but are distinct.
-See the *group-like atoms* section.
+Note there are additional constructs that may syntactically appear similar to groups, such as backreferences and conditionals, but are distinct.

 #### Basic group kinds

 - `()`: A capturing group.
 - `(?:)`: A non-capturing group.
 - `(?|)`: A group that, for a direct child alternation, resets the numbering of groups at each branch of that alternation.
-See *group numbering*.
+See [Group Numbering](#group-numbering).

 Capturing groups produce captures, which remember the range of input matched for the scope of that group.